chenyiyun573/GPUCostBenchmark/README.md

 git clone https://github.com/chenyiyun573/GPUCostBenchmark.git
 ```

-Replace `(https://github.com/chenyiyun573/GPUCostBenchmark.git)` with the URL of this repository.

 ### 2. Install Dependencies
 Navigate to the repository directory and install the required Python dependencies with the following command: